 If conditions like arthritis or bursitis in the hip are not detected early in their development, these conditions will cause incredible discomfort and pain in the bones and joints that can diminish the quality of life and cause long-term injury.
 In these cases, hip surgery may be the most viable option if the correct diagnosis has been made and modalities like medical management, physical therapy, and pain management have not given you the results and restoration of the life you have expected.

 Hip pain is most commonly caused by orthopedic conditions that have developed over an extended period of time.
 Always important to seek appropriate professional advice early in the life cycle of pain or dysfunction.
 Don’t wait!!

 If you are experiencing some or all of the following symptoms, it may be time to consult a hip doctor in the Virgin Islands:

-- Joint pain felt in the front of the hip, along the outside of the hip, in the groin, or over the buttock area
+- Joint pain apparent in the front or outside of the hip, throughout the groin, or around and over the buttock area

-- Inability to bend or rotate the hip
+- The inability to rotate or bend at the hip

-- Soreness and the feeling of the hip throbbing while sleeping or resting
+- Soreness and a throbbing feeling in the hip while resting or sleeping

-For information on the risk of blood clots and how they can be prevented for patients undergoing total hip replacement, visit the Stop the Clot ® Patient Toolkit created by the National Blood Clot Alliance.
+To find more information about the potential risk of developing blood clots and to learn more about how they can be prevented during a total hip replacement procedure, please visit the Stop the Clot Patient Toolkit provided by the National Blood Clot Alliance